x12q/kotlin-randomizer/README.md

 ## [How are constructors picked?](#top) <a id="rule-3"></a>

-In a class:
-- constructors annotated with `@Randomizer` (either with a valid randomizer or without any randomizers) are prioritized over non-annotated constructors.
+- Annotated constructors (with the above annotations) are prioritized over non-annotated constructors.
-- if multiple constructors are annotated with `@Randomizer`, one will be picked randomly.
+- if there are multiple annotated constructors, one will be picked randomly.
-- if no constructor is annotated with `@Randomizer`, the primary constructor will be prioritized.
+- if there is no annotated constructor, the primary constructor will be prioritized.
 If there's no primary constructor, a random constructor is chosen.

 ## [How is randomization being done?](#top) <a id="rule-1"></a>